Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Blockchain properties

-This section delineates the unique properties of blockchain-based cryptocurrencies and smart contracts that lead them, in the hands of AI agents, to spawn new vectors of AI harm --- even as compared to giving AI agents access to traditional financial systems.
+This section lists the unique properties of blockchain-based cryptocurrencies and SCs that lead them, in the hands of AI agents, to spawn new vectors of AI harm --- even as compared to giving AI agents access to TradFi.